CheeseCake87/flask-imp/README.md

 ![Tests](https://github.com/CheeseCake87/Flask-BigApp/actions/workflows/tests.yml/badge.svg)

 `NOTE:` This version; Being 1.5.* and above includes some breaking changes from anything on version 1.4.* and below.
+There will be no more breaking changes from this version.
+Each update will enact deprecation.

 **What is Flask-BigApp?**